 As such, our donors can give far more with less!
 This may be an attractive giving option for you if you are over 70½ and now receiving minimum IRA distribution and you are interested in making a significant lifetime gift to support your community right now.

-To ensure impact, consider giving your distribution to the California Community Foundation or any of its education, housing, health, immigrant integration or youth empowerment priority impact funds, such as:
+To ensure impact, consider giving your distribution to the California Community Foundation or any of its education, housing, health, immigration priority impact funds, such as: